NijiDigital/poesie/README.md

 * You'll typically always need to provide a token (`--token`) and a project ID (`--project`).
 Those can be found [here on the POEditor web interface](https://poeditor.com/account/api)

 * You'll also always need to provide the language (`--lang`) you wish to extract and for which you want to generate the files.
-You can invoke the `poeditor` script multiple times, one for each language you need to extract, if needed.
+You can invoke the `poesie` script multiple times, one for each language you need to extract, if needed.

 * Depending if you want to generate the localization files for Android (`strings.xml`) or iOS (`Localizable.strings` & `Localizable.stringsdict`), you'll use either `--ios PATH` or `--android PATH`. _(Note: for iOS, you give the path and name of the `Localizable.strings` file to generate, and the script will deduce itself the path for the `Localizable.stringsdict` to generate next to it)_

 **Exemples** :

 ```
-$ poeditor -t abcd1234efab5678abcd1234efab5678 -p 12345 -l fr -a /Users/me/Documents/Dev/MyApp/app/src/main/res/values/strings.xml
+$ poesie -t abcd1234efab5678abcd1234efab5678 -p 12345 -l fr -a /Users/me/Documents/Dev/MyApp/app/src/main/res/values/strings.xml
 ```

 ```
-$ poeditor -t abcd1234efab5678abcd1234efab5678 -p 12345 -l fr -i /Users/me/Documents/Dev/MyApp/Resources/Localizable.strings
+$ poesie -t abcd1234efab5678abcd1234efab5678 -p 12345 -l fr -i /Users/me/Documents/Dev/MyApp/Resources/Localizable.strings
 ```

 ## Using the --context flag

-When running the `poeditor` script using the `--context FILE` option, it will generate a JSON file at the provided path, containing all the terms for which you provided a "Context" (the "C" round button) in the POEditor web interface.
+When running the `poesie` script using the `--context FILE` option, it will generate a JSON file at the provided path, containing all the terms for which you provided a "Context" (the "C" round button) in the POEditor web interface.

 ```
-$ poeditor --token "..." --project "..." --lang fr --ios .../localizable.strings --context .../context.json
+$ poesie --token "..." --project "..." --lang fr --ios .../localizable.strings --context .../context.json
 ```

 This can be useful: